ppodds/YueJS/README.md

 docker build --tag yue .

 # database is not in the container
-docker create -it --network=host --name yue yue
+docker create -it -v ./temp:/app/temp --network=host --name yue yue
 # database is in the container
-docker create -it --name yue yue
+docker create -it -v ./temp:/app/temp --name yue yue

 # run container!
 docker start yue